porroo/EzAdbTools/README.md

 This binary requires a copy of Windows 7 for maximum compatibility.
 It currently only supports Windows, in future updates we might add support for macOS and Linux.
 You might need additional drivers for your smartphone to make it work with adb and fastboot.

+## Tested Devices
+- LG G6 (H870DS) (with LG's official driver)
+- Lenovo Phab Plus (PB1-770M)
+- Oppo A57
+- Huawei P20 Lite (ANE-LX2)

 ## Usage
 Download the binary and extract the downloaded <b>.zip</b> file, then double click on the <b>start.bat</b> file to start using this tool.
 ### Warnings
 - Do <b>NOT</b> launch any other batch file in the folder if you don't understand what it does in case you screwed something up.
+- Unstable builds may cntain bugs so we suggest you to use the ones in the [Releases](https://github.com/TipzTeam/EzAdbTools/releases) tab

 ## Authors
 * **Ricky Cheung** - *Initial work* - [TipzTeam](https://github.com/TipzTeam)